 Rivier’s social studies education degree fulfills all the requirements of our history major and the New Hampshire State Department of Education Professional Standards for Teachers, which are required for certification.
 The curriculum encompasses civics and government, economics, geography, and history, as well as classic educational training.

-The program culminates with a 16-week student teaching assignment at a local school, which is coordinated by Rivier’s Education Department staff.
+Focused on experiential learning, courses take students into Greater Nashua classrooms as soon as their first semester on campus.
+The program culminates with a semester-long student teaching assignment at a local middle or high school, which is coordinated by Rivier’s Education Department staff.

 Rivier University is a College of Distinction.

 Department of Education